- How do I receive credit for AP (Advanced Placement) test scores?

 You may be able to use your credits from another country.
 However, you are required to have your foreign transcripts (Academic Records) evaluated by one of the 3 approved evaluation agencies.
 Once we receive the official evaluation results and you have completed 15 units at PCC, PCC evaluators will complete a second evaluation for graduation credits.

-For those students who are planning to transfer to the university, please see a counselor before applying for your transcript to be evaluated.
+For those students who are planning to transfer to the university, please see a counselor before applying for a transcript evaluation.
 Most universities have their own evaluators who evaluate foreign transcripts.
 Transcript evaluation is not necessary if you are transferring to a university.

 - I have submitted my graduation check request but have not heard anything, what should I do?